codesharedot/quantum-resistant-ledger-price/README.md

-# metadium price
+# ztcoin price

-Gets the metadium price with Python (from JSON).
+Gets the ztcoin price with Python (from JSON).

 https://pythonbasics.org